-Students will rotate a total of 14 clinical shifts (7 at Denver Health and 7 at University Hospital).
-You will also have the opportunity to attend Emergency Medicine didactic conferences and participate in various learning opportunities including procedure labs, medical student lectures, teaching rounds, etc. During this time, you will be assigned a resident mentor.
+Students will rotate a total of 14 clinical shifts allocated between Denver Health and the University of Colorado Hospital.
+You will also have the opportunity to attend Emergency Medicine didactic conferences and participate in various learning opportunities including medical student lectures, teaching rounds, student workshops in US/EMS/Sim, etc. During this time, you will be assigned a resident mentor.
 The resident mentor will be a resource for students during their clinical rotations.

 Community Service Project

-Students will have two days of community service opportunities with emergency physician Dr. Katie Bakes, Denver Health’s Clinical Director of Community Affairs and Director of the At-Risk Intervention and Mentoring (AIM) program, working with students from Denver Health Public Schools interested in health professions through the collaborative MedConnect program.
+Students will have two days of community service opportunities with Denver Health’s At-Risk Intervention and Mentoring (AIM) program, working with students from Denver Health Public Schools Faces of the Future program interested in health professions through the collaborative MedConnect program.

 At the end of the rotation, students will participate in a social with faculty and residents at a local Colorado location.